-East TN In-Office Hand Surgery
+East Tennessee In-Office Hand Surgery

 In-office surgery is performed wide-awake, without sedation, general anesthesia, or regional anesthetic nerve blocks.
 A local anesthetic is gently injected directly into the affected part of the wrist, hand, or fingers.
 A tourniquet may be used on the forearm initially for a few minutes, but it is often not needed at all.
 Patients are completely alert during the surgery and afterward may go home or return to work.

 Advantages of in-office surgery include:

 - You don’t have to arrive several hours before your surgery

 - You don’t have to get undressed

 - Local anesthetic provides pain relief for many hours after surgery

 - A relaxed environment that produces less anxiety than a traditional operating room – you may bring your own music and headphones, or we will do our best to accommodate your music preference

 - Less expense and less time away from work and other commitments

 - If you need a custom splint, this may be arranged immediately after your procedure – avoiding having to schedule another visit or go to another office